 2. What if my Hepatitis B titer is negative?

 If your Hepatitis B titer is negative and your clinical site requires a positive titer, you will need to be revaccinated according to current CDC recommendations.
-Once you complete the recommended doses, another titer will be checked 4-8 weeks later (CDC Healthcare Personnel Vaccinations Recommendations, 3/2015).
+Once you complete the recommended doses, another titer will be checked 4-8 weeks later (Hepatitis B and Healthcare Personnel Q&A, 8/16/2023).

 If your titer is still negative after completing a second vaccine series, contact University Student Health Services to discuss your follow-up options.
 If you are considered a non-responder, you will be counseled on the risks of blood and body fluid exposures.